 - Put your scraps to use: If you have a sizable yard, consider adding a compost pile.
 This ensures your food waste isn’t ending up rotting in a landfill while also giving you the resources for a healthy garden in the future.
 If you don’t have space for a compost pile of your own, check online to see if there’s a composting program for your city; lots of more populated areas are starting to add compost bins and composting programs for residents.

-With 1.3 billions of tons of food being wasted annually, reducing our consumption and our waste is more important than ever.
+With 1.3 billion tons of food being wasted annually, reducing our consumption and our waste is more important than ever.
 Use these tips to help reduce food waste coming from your home.